mpostol/TP/Lecture/P04.FunctionalProgramming/FunctionalProgramming/Readme.md

       return stringToTest.Length > 10;
     }
 ```
-This predicate returns always `true` if the current string is longer than 10.
+This predicate returns always `true` if the current string assigned to `stringToTest` is longer than 10.

 It represents the method that defines a set of criteria and determines whether the specified object meets those criteria.